AnotherDaniel/up-trustable-release/trustable/trustable_notes.md

 > uProtocol Rust components are actively maintained, with regular updates to dependencies, and changes are verified to prevent regressions.

-In part this will come from the continued handling of issues and functionality requests, and subsequent releases of the Safety Monitor project.
+In part this will come from the continued handling of issues and functionality requests, and subsequent releases of the uProtocol project.
 In terms of verification of changes to prevent regressions, our evidence there will be via the various test suites and CI jobs we have at hand, and some expectation that our consumers will be running verifications of the outcome of integrating uProtocol into their projects.

 ### Tenet - Expectations

 > Documentation is provided, specifying what uProtocol is expected to do, and what it must not do, and how this is verified.

-This will be in part documentation on the uProtocol side about functionality and behaviour of the software, along with the CI testing mentioned above, but also will be partly expectations on our consumers with respect to how to verify that the integrated uProtocol Rust components are behaving as needed within their system.
+This will be in part specification on the uProtocol side about functionality and behaviour of the software, along with the CI testing mentioned above, but also will be partly expectations on our consumers with respect to how to verify that the integrated uProtocol Rust components are behaving as needed within their system.

 ### Tenet - Results